 Diving with partner rather than solo certainly is preferred way of diving.
 It is described as a safe form of practicing this type of sport.
 But is this certainly the case?

-Very often, people who have little experience or who have just finished a scuba course prefer to perform practice dives together with their instructor or another trusted person with much higher skills.
-Such behavior is understandable from the point of view of one’s own psychological comfort and sense of security.
-With someone more experienced by our side, we feel safe, and confident that we will be helped if a dangerous situation arises.
-However, is such thinking correct?
-In the initial period of gaining experience, undoubtedly yes.
+Very often, people who have little experience in diving or just finished a basic scuba course prefer to dive together with their instructor or another trusted person with much higher skills.
+Such behavior is understandable from the point of view of their own psychological comfort and sense of security.
+With someone more experienced by our side, we feel safe, and confident that we will be helped, if a dangerous situation arises.
+However, does such thinking is correct?
+In the stage where we put our first steps in scuba diving, undoubtedly yes.
 Mental comfort, especially in such a hostile environment as the underwater world, is extremely important in terms of the process of learning and acquiring new diving skills.
-An inexperienced diver under stress, thinking only of possible danger, will make much worse progress than a diver who is devoid of such thoughts.
-This is also confirmed by the fact that most people who dive prefer the “friendly”, warm and clear waters of the Mediterranean to the Polish dark and cold lakes (despite easier access to them).
+An inexperienced diver when she/he is under stress, thinks only of possible danger and will make much worse progress than a diver who is devoid of such thoughts.
+This is also confirmed by the fact that most people who dive prefer the “friendly”, warm and clear waters of the Mediterranean Sea or Thailand rather than cold and often dark European Lakes.

 A dangerous habit

-However, continuing such practice for too long carries certain dangers.
+However, continuing such practice for too long carries certain danger to us.
 Humans very easily get used to comfort and security, making it difficult for them to leave this zone later.
-Imagine having to move again to unheated caves or shacks, and getting food by hunting or gathering what the earth has birthed.
+Imagine having to move again to unheated caves or shacks, and getting food by hunting or gathering whatever you can eat from the ground.
 Few people in such conditions would feel comfortable and maintain the level of spirit they currently possess.
 The same is true of scuba diving.
-The constant supervision of an instructor (already out of the course) or more experienced group mates is something that is very easy to get used to.
-It’s a kind of “release from thinking,” pure relaxation and enjoyable to make even more difficult dives.
-However, in the long term, once the diver has gained experience, this habit becomes undesirable and very dangerous.
-It is a kind of illusion of safety that dangerously inhibits, and in some cases even reverses, the development of one’s own diving skills.
+The constant supervision of an instructor after the course or more experienced group mates is something that is very easy to get used to.
+It’s a kind of “release from thinking,” pure relaxation and comfort even on more difficult dives.
+However, in the long term, once the diver has gained some experience, this habit becomes undesirable and very dangerous.
+It is a kind of illusion of safety.
+A phenomena that dangerously inhibits or could even reverse, the development of diving skills.

 The illusion of safety

 Constant counting on a partner deprives us of two important qualities necessary for safe scuba diving: rescue skills and the will to fight.
-Entering the water with the idea that “in case of danger, I have a partner” causes us not to check our own equipment, not to repeat in practice, or at least in thought, self-rescue procedures.
-We simply become a passive participant in the events occurring underwater, and if everything goes well, we come out alive.
+Entering the water with the idea that “in case of danger, I have a partner” makes us not to check our own equipment and not to practice self-rescue procedures.
+We simply become a passive participant in the events occurring underwater and – if everything goes well – we come out alive.
 The problem arises when something starts to go wrong.
-According to the principle of escalation, mistakes generate more mistakes, until finally we reach a place where no one can help us anymore.
-Unrehearsed procedures and bad reflexes take revenge on us, and even the presence of a partner can’t change anything in this situation.
-Another factor mentioned at the beginning of the paragraph is the will to fight.
-Living in a world of comfort (whether above or below water), we don’t have to fight for ourselves.
-We try to avoid danger, and our first subconscious reflex when we encounter one is to run away or give up.
+According to the principle of escalation, mistakes generate more mistakes.
+Finally, we reach a place where no one can help us anymore.
+Unpracticed procedures and bad reflexes take revenge on us, and even the presence of a partner can’t change anything in this situation.
+Another factor mentioned at the beginning of this paragraph is the will to fight.
+When living in a world of comfort (whether above or below water), we don’t have to fight for ourselves.
+We try to avoid danger and our first subconscious reflex when we encounter one is to run away or give up.
 Underwater, this reflex has another name – panic.
-Sudden start of emergency situations at a time when we have counted on our partners and instructors throughout our underwater career makes our psyche – and therefore us – unable to pick up the gauntlet and start fighting.
-We choose to escape, and the chosen route, regardless of our skills very often is the same – up to the surface.
+Sudden start of emergency situations at a time when we have counted on our partners or instructors throughout our underwater career makes our psyche – and therefore us – unable to pick up the gauntlet and start fighting.
+We choose to escape and the chosen route, regardless of our skills, very often is the same – up to the surface.
 A peculiar paradox: while counting on a partner, we run away from a partner.

 The will to fight